mveteanu/Virus/README.md

 This project contains education / informative materials about DOS viruses.

-- The [/src](/src) folder contains a few DOS bases viruses created in assembler
+- The [/src](/src) folder contains a few DOS bases viruses created in assembly language
 - The [/doc](/doc) folder contains information about DOS viruses and antiviruses

 ```assembly